-Consider the class of linear orders in a vocabulary with a single binary relation symbol <.
+3. Consider the class of linear orders in a vocabulary with a single binary relation symbol <.
 Add an operation symbol + and constant 0 and assert the structure is an ordered Abelian group.
-The original class contained 2^{א0} countable models; but only א1 can be expanded to a group.
-See page 207([22]).
+The original class contained 2^{\aleph_0} countable models; but only \aleph_1 can be expanded to a group.
+See page 207([28]).

 Of course, our assertion that content changes if the class of models changes is based on the Hilbertian notion that the primitive concepts are implicitly defined by the axioms.
 One might think of content in a more Fregean way; the axioms are describing geometry.
 The danger of such a position is falling victim to Pierce's paradox.
-If we are speaking of a fixed geometry, the various properties are just true; one cannot be meaningfully said to imply the other.
-I don't see how one can back off from describing a geometry to describing a family of geometries without embracing Hilbert; the analysis of our concepts of geometry is a crucial tool to formulate the axioms.
-But geometries we are able to study formally are whatever happens to satisfy the axioms.
+If we are speaking of a fixed geometry, the various properties are just true; one cannot be meaningfully said to strictly imply the other without access to countermodels.
+I don't see how one can back off from describing a geometry to describing a family of geometries without embracing Hilbert28.
+For Hilbert, the axioms are not arbitrary; they are developed to clarify intuition.
+But the geometries we are able to study formally are whatever happens to satisfy the axioms.